hashicorp/packer-plugin-scaffolding/README.md

 Documentation for a plugin is maintained within the `docs` directory and served on GitHub.
-To include plugin docs on Packer.io a GitHub workflow has been added to this template repository that can be used generate a documentation structure that can be consumed remote by Packer.io.
+To include plugin docs on Packer.io a GitHub workflow has been added to this template repository that can be used generate a documentation structure that can be consumed remotely by Packer.io.
 See the workflow [generated-docs-artifacts.yml](.github/workflows/generate-dos-artifacts.yml)

-After merging the generated files to the default branch for the plugin repository: main or master
+After merging the generated files to the default branch for the plugin repository

-A one time pull-request will needs to be opened against [hashicorp/packer](https://github.com/hashicorp/packer) to register the plugin docs.
+you will need to open a one time pull-request against [hashicorp/packer](https://github.com/hashicorp/packer) to register the plugin docs.
 This is done by adding the block below for the respective plugin to the file `website/data/docs-remote-navigation.js`.

 ```json